-ID Action description Who Cost Scor e NO 2 PM СС When How implementation will be monitored Further information M Monitoring and Other Core Statutory Duties The Air Pollution Footprint Tool has been produced by Ricardo and the Clean Air Fund and is a free tool for organisations to track their air quality emissions.
-40 The council will work towards compliance by 2030 of the annual mean World Health Organisation (WHO) health-based Air Quality Guideline Values (2021) for NO 2 , PM 10 and PM {2.5} AQ Normal business 2 V 1 This is ongoing and reported annually Number of air quality assessments reviewed reported in the annual status report submitted to the GLA.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information M Monitoring and Other Core Statutory Duties 40 The council will work towards compliance by 2030 of the annual mean World Health Organisation (WHO) health-based Air Quality Guideline Values (2021) for NO 2 , PM 10 and PM {2.5} AQ Normal business 2 This is ongoing and reported annually Number of air quality assessments reviewed reported in the annual status report submitted to the GLA.
 Air quality assessments submitted to planning department must reference the councils 2030 Annual Mean Air Quality Targets for NO 2 (10ug/m -3), PM 10 (15ug/m -3) and PM {2.5} (5ug/m -3) and the WHO based Air Quality guideline values (2021) for the air pollutants NO 2 , PM 10 and PM {2.5} .
-Mitigation shall be required at homes, schools, workplaces or other development if there are exceedances of the councils 2030 WHO aligned Air Quality Targets for NO 2 , PM {2.5} and PM 10 and where current and future predicted pollutant concentrations are within 5% of these limits.
+Mitigation shall be required at homes, schools, workplaces or other development if there are exceedances of the councils 2030 WHO aligned Annual Mean Air Quality Targets for NO 2 , PM {2.5} and PM 10 and where current and future predicted pollutant concentrations are within 5% of these limits.